defenseunicorns/uds-pk/README.md

         version: "1.0.0-uds.0"
       - version: "1.0.0-flavorless.0" # A flavor without a name is valid and will be used when the [flavor] argument is not provided to the various release commands.

-# The bundles entry is only used when `uds release update-yaml --bundle [bundle-name]` is specified
+# The bundles entry is only used when `uds release bundle CMD BUNDLE_NAME` is used
 bundles:
   - name: dev
     path: bundles/dev/